 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2018) Low to moderate malaria risk due predominantly to P. vivax exists throughout the year in most of the country.
+WHO—International Travel and Health (current online update, Country List)(2019) Low to moderate Malaria risk due predominantly to P. vivax exists throughout the year in most of the country.
 P. vivax resistance to chloroquine has been reported.
-Malaria risk due to P.falciparum is still present.
+Malaria risk due to P. falciparum is still present.